chaokenyuan/finalfantasy/README.md

-# Final Fantasy Game Backend
+# Final Fantasy Game System

-A comprehensive backend system for a Final Fantasy-style game, built with Spring Boot and implementing hexagonal architecture principles.
+A comprehensive full-stack system for a Final Fantasy-style game, featuring a Spring Boot backend with hexagonal architecture and a modern React frontend.

 ## 🌐 Language / 語言